-- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.6.2. - b) Any activity providing for more than 100 car parks. - c) Any activity providing for more than 30 car parks. - d) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.6.2.1 - e) Any new activity that exceeds any of the following thresholds: - f) Dwellings (excluding retirement facilities) that exceed a cumulative total of 850 dwellings; - 1) Criteria for Assessing Restricted Discretionary Activities
+- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.9.4. - b) Any activity providing for more than 100 car parks. - c) Any activity providing for more than 30 car parks. - d) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.9.4.1 - e) Any new activity that exceeds any of the following thresholds: - Dwellings Residential Units (excluding retirement facilities) that exceed a cumulative total of 850 dwellings Units;

+1 Criteria for Assessing Restricted Discretionary Activities